ovh/docs/pages/platform/ai-training/19_HOWTO_data_cli/guide.en-ca.md

 ---
-title: Manage object store data via CLI
+title: Managing object storage data via CLI
 slug: data-cli
-excerpt: Learn how to manage your object store data with the ovhai CLI
+excerpt: Learn how to manage your object storage data with the ovhai CLI
 section: How to (with CLI)
 order: 5
 ---

-*Last updated 16th of June, 2021.*
+**Last updated 16th of June, 2021.**

 ## Objective